12 Dreamy South Lake Tahoe Hikes to Add to Your List

 Lake Tahoe and Fallen Leaf Lake morning Mt.
 Tallac hiking

-11. Glen Alpine Trail to Aloha Lake Hiking Trail
+11. Glen Alpine Trail to Lake Aloha Hiking Trail

-Aloha Lake has to be one of my favorite spots in the Desolation Wilderness.
+Lake Aloha has to be one of my favorite spots in the Desolation Wilderness.

 The lake itself is stunning, just be aware that it’s rocky and shade is hard to come by at times.
 What makes this trail so difficult is the distance, not the elevation.